 FTC World Championship qualifier.
-Competitive rower.
+World #6 rower.
 Self-taught builder who ships things for real users.

 A track record built across robotics, competitive sport, debate, and the classroom.